Designing a curriculum that can help to bridge the attainment gap

 Date published 22 January 2021

-Newcastle upon Tyne-based assistant headteachers Robyn Bonnick and Louise Reay are studying on the Ambition Institute Curriculum for Senior Leaders programme.
-Here, they share how it’s helping them to support students from disadvantaged backgrounds, and what they have learnt so far.
+Newcastle upon Tyne-based assistant headteachers Robyn Bonnick and Louise Reay undertook curriculum-focused professional development with Ambition Institute.
+Here, they share what they have learnt and how it has helped them to support students from disadvantaged backgrounds.

 The classroom windows are open at Benfield School, where Louise teaches Spanish, because of the pandemic.
 Louise is an assistant head who leads curriculum design at the secondary school, which has 66% of students on the pupil premium.
-In February 2020, she started our 18-month Curriculum for Senior Leaders programme which has helped her to think more about how the curriculum can engage students from disadvantaged backgrounds.
+In February 2020, she started learning with Ambition, which helped her to think more about how the curriculum can engage students from disadvantaged backgrounds.
 This is something which is even more important following the pandemic.

 Plugging learning gaps